Want to learn more about this at Kettering Health?

-Kettering Health Network becomes first in Dayton to offer radioactive seed-localized breast surgery
+Kettering Health becomes the first in Dayton to offer radioactive seed-localized breast surgery

 Breast imaging technology has become more refined, allowing many breast abnormalities and cancers to be detected before they can be felt with a physical exam.
 While early detection allows for treatment to begin sooner and for patients to have better outcomes, it also presents a greater challenge in precisely locating and removing smaller or deeper masses.